 All the available data of the Operations Management transactions is logged.
 LN performs a check to see whether the fiscal period that corresponds with the transaction date is Open for integration transactions.
 If the period is Closed, the transaction cannot be logged.
-For more information, refer to Period handling for integration transactions (p.
-37).
+See Period handling for integration transactions (p.
+38).